ADR Institute of Alberta

 In 2019 a new federation-wide MOU was signed between ADRIC and all its regional affiliates.

 ADR use in Alberta

 While ADR generally receives less use in Canada than in the US, its application has been steadily increasing since the 1970s.
 Specifically in the Albertan context, from 1970 to 2000 a number of organizations related some form of ADR were founded, such as the Native Counselling Services of Alberta (NCSA) in 1970, the Alberta Arbitration and Mediation Society in 1982, Strathcona County Community Mediation Society (SCCM) in 1995, Foundation of Administrative Justice (FOAJ) in 1999, and many more.
-The creation of these can be observed as part of a greater trend across Canada which in the 1990s began to adopt a number of ADR programs as an alternative to litigation, particularly in regards to civil claims.
+The creation of these can be observed as part of a greater trend across Canada which in the 1990s began to adopt a number of ADR programs as an alternative to litigation, particularly in regard to civil claims.

 Community Mediation

 Community mediation is an approach to alternative dispute resolution that is central to Alberta's ADR history.
 Organizations such as the Edmonton Community Mediation Society (ECM) and Calgary Community Mediation Society (CCM) were founded in the 1980s, and were some of the first adopters of ADR practices in Alberta, providing “conflict resolution for the community by the community."
 Community mediation practices are also present in certain faith based groups, such as the Mennonites and Ismaili communities.
 Indigenous peoples from a number of tribes also have traditions that strongly relate to the principles adopted in community mediation and restorative justice, and have been practicing these extensively in Alberta for generations.